The Fantail and Greenstone – Treasures on earth

-The oil painting offered me new challenges creating brush strokes to picture feather movement.
-It also challenged in the fungi and moss detail on the tree trunk.
+The oil painting offered me new challenges in creating brush strokes to picture feather movement.
+It also challenged depicting the fungi and moss detail on the tree trunk.

 I included the greenstone, revealing the language of man’s skills as a reminder of the creative affections our manufacturer gave us in our dominion over what He made.

 The gift of a creative spirit will manufacture a story from anything the eye sees and in this case, greenstone carvings herald a narrative.

 Beyond culture, skin color, religion, and politics into the heart of life where creative expression has pure motives you will discover the story, in the artisan’s greenstone.
 It is masked in a metaphor, allegory, or parable.

 This story imagines the inquisitive heart, captured, hooked, and meeting with wisdom and council through a work created with great dexterity.
 This is one of heaven’s gifts and revelations that add purpose and pleasure in discovery.

 Discovering the mystery brings with it a sense of awe, for those who understand, the peace of God, beyond understanding, which does add rest. answering mysteries of our existence and echoing contentment in man’s creative enterprise.